argmin-rs/argmin/README.md

-A problem can be defined by implementing the `ArgminOp` trait which comes with the associated types `Param`, `Output` and `Hessian`. `Param` is the type of your parameter vector (i.e. the input to your cost function), `Output` is the type returned by the cost function and `Hessian` is the type of the Hessian.
+A problem can be defined by implementing the `ArgminOp` trait which comes with the associated types `Param`, `Output` and `Hessian`. `Param` is the type of your parameter vector (i.e. the input to your cost function), `Output` is the type returned by the cost function, `Hessian` is the type of the Hessian and `Jacobian` is the type of the Jacobian.
 The trait provides the following methods:

 - `apply(&self, p: &Self::Param) -> Result<Self::Output, Error>`: Applys the cost